moonbow721/GVHMR/README.md

 3. `net_outputs`:
    - Additional network outputs (not used for now)

+## Warning

+The `smpl_params_global` params of different people starts from the same origin.
+To visualize the results, I retarget the global translations based on the first-frame of `smpl_params_incam` params.

 # Citation

 If you find this code useful for your research, please use the following BibTeX entry.